 Ceremonies that celebrate the birth of a daughter and her entry into the covenant of the Jewish people are known by a variety of names, including b’rit bat and b’rit chayim.
 They are a wonderful opportunity to celebrate our daughters and are an important part of liberal Judaism’s egalitarian approach to Jewish tradition.

 Our Rabbis are available to help you plan this ceremony.
 Baby Naming ceremonies typically take place as part of our Erev Shabbat Services.
-Arrangements may be made by contacting Carol Jassin, 908-232-6770, ext.
+Arrangements may be made by contacting Laurie Zinberg, 908-232-6770, ext.
 117.

 In Reform synagogues, boys and girls mark symbolic entry into Jewish adulthood with a Bar or Bat Mitzvah at age thirteen.

 Bar/Bat Mitzvah information and requirements are available here or by calling the Temple Office at 908-232-6770.

 Audio files of the blessings and prayers can be downloaded here.